Best Platform Games for the Xbox One

 The Xbox One offers tons of fantastic platform games.

 Note: This list has been updated in July of 2018.

 Platformers are for many of us our first exposure to video games, and we’re living in a real platformer renaissance.
 Tons of them have come out over the last five years and really reinvigorated the genre.
 There’s a certain feel to a good platform game that’s just right.

 So what are your options if you’re playing on an Xbox One?
 We looked for the titles that have tight controls, original ideas, and the most interesting environments to come up with this list of the top platform games for Xbox One.

 Did we miss your favorite?
 Let us know in the comments below.

 Super Time Force Ultra

-The pixel-art style in Super Time Force Ultra may put some players off the game, but we think it looks great: the environments all have their own distinct character, weapon effects pop, and the characters themselves all bring a lot of pizzazz to the game.
-It’s got everything you could want from an ‘80s Saturday morning cartoon, too – dinosaurs on skateboards, explosions, and space ships.
+The pixel-art style in Super Time Force Ultra may put some players off the game, but we think it looks great: the environments all have their own distinct design, weapon effects pop and the characters themselves all bring a lot of pizzazz to the game.

-This mechanic sets up all kinds of crazy action-based puzzles, including the boss fights.
+The time altering mechanics sets up all kinds of crazy action-based puzzles, including fun boss fights.
 While they seem impossible to complete in the time limit at first, as you add more and more characters to the fight, you’ll eventually take them down in a couple seconds.
 Satisfyingly, too, once you’ve completed a level you get to watch the action replayed in real time.

 Tembo the Badass Elephant